 Disney's on-demand streaming service is chock full of Disney-owned content, including not just the famous animated classics but also modern Disney subsidiaries and properties like Pixar, Star Wars, and Marvel Studios.
 Disney also makes Disney+ available in a bundle with two other Disney+ services — ESPN+ and Hulu (on-demand and with ads) — for $12.99 per month.
 We gave Disney Plus a positive review.

 Price: $14.99 per month

 Before streaming video was a mainstream thing, HBO was offering people movies and premium original content.
 So it's natural to see HBO competing with Netflix and other services that offer licensed and original content on a subscription basis.
-These days, HBO has its own streaming service: HBO Max.
-HBO Max replaced HBO's prior streaming effort, HBO NOW, and we like it a lot — to see why, check out our HBO Max review.
+These days, HBO has its own streaming service: Max.
+Max replaced HBO's prior streaming effort, HBO Max, and we like it a lot — to see why, check out our Max review.

 Price: $6.99 per month or $11.99 per month for the ad-free version (Hulu also has a live TV streaming service; for that price, read on)